Are you accepting new patients?

 Pick up the phone and call!
 We’ll be happy to set you up with a comprehensive exam, or answer any individual questions you may have.

 If this is your first visit with us, a comprehensive evaluation of your oral health will be completed.
 When you arrive, we’ll review your new patient paperwork and discuss your current dental concerns.
 We will take any necessary radiographs, photographs, or diagnostic casts to thoroughly evaluate your oral health.
-Dr. Ross will check your teeth for cavities, evaluate the integrity of existing dental work, examine your gums, check your bite alignment, and perform an oral cancer screening.
+Our dentist will check your teeth for cavities, evaluate the integrity of existing dental work, examine your gums, check your bite alignment, and perform an oral cancer screening.
 You will then be given a treatment plan with different options so you can make an informed and educated decision regarding your dental care.
 This will allow you to select the best treatments for your individual goals.